rainlanguage/specs/dotrain.md

 The problem with tighly coupling Rain systems to other systems is that Rain operates in a very specific context that comes with severe restrictions due to the nature of the operating environment.
-It's very likely that we _can't_ exactly implement a feature commonly found in X, because that feature relies on compute or threat models that Rain don't have.
+It's very likely that we _can't_ exactly implement a feature commonly found in X, because that feature relies on more relaxed compute or threat models that Rain doesn't have.

 Further, it couples Rain's reach to a subset of the reach of the reference system.
-It's very different to state "the target audience is someone who _could_ understand spreadsheets" than "the target audience is someone who _does_ know excel".
-The former is a statement about broad technical aptitude and the second is a statement about a specific skillset.
+It's very different to state "the target audience is someone who _could_ understand spreadsheets" than "the target audience is someone who _does_ know _excel_".
+The former is a statement about broad technical aptitude and the second is a statement about a specific skill/language.

 #### No-tooling

-While Rainlang has a design goal to be simply and visually readable and writeable in entirety by a relatively (to assembly/Solidity) non technical user, .rain documents DO NOT have that goal.
+While Rainlang has a design goal to be simply and visually readable and writeable in entirety by a non technical user (relative to assembly/Solidity), .rain documents DO NOT have that goal.

 .rain files explicitly import/reference metadata for tooling such as information